Value investing: Performance of value investors

-Simply examining the performance of the best known value investors would not be instructive, because investors do not become well known unless they are successful.
-This introduces a selection bias.
-A better way to investigate the performance of a group of value investors was suggested by Warren Buffett, in his May 17, 1984 speech that was published as The Superinvestors of Graham-and-Doddsville.
-In this speech, Buffett examined the performance of those investors who worked at Graham-Newman Corporation and were thus most influenced by Benjamin Graham.
-Buffett's conclusion is identical to that of the academic research on simple value investing strategies—value investing is, on average, successful in the long run.
+Since examining only the performance of the best known value investors introduces a selection bias (as typically investors might not become well known unless they are successful) a way to investigate the performance of a group of value investors was suggested by Warren Buffett in his 1984 speech The Superinvestors of Graham-and-Doddsville.
+In this speech, Buffett examined the performance of those investors who worked at Graham-Newman Corporation and were influenced by Benjamin Graham.
+Buffett's conclusion was that value investing is on average successful in the long run.
+This was also the conclusion of the academic research on simple value investing strategies.

-During about a 25-year period (1965–90), published research and articles in leading journals of the value ilk were few.
-Warren Buffett once commented, "You couldn't advance in a finance department in this country unless you thought that the world was flat."
+From 1965 to 1990 there was little published research and articles in leading journals on value investing.